ilianafaka/hugo/README.md

 ### 5. Difficulties

 * It is not clear for me how the style applied to the elements by the use of bootstrap.
 In some cases I used in-line style instead using the external file.
-* I had difficulties adding a contact page (static html) to the menu.
 * Couldn't find how to remove the right column from the blog page.

 ### 6. Further tasks